Food Obsession in Eating Disorders: Why It May Feel Like You Can’t Stop Thinking About Food

 Food insecurity

 Finally, research shows a link between food insecurity and binge eating, which (as you’ll read soon), is one of the primary eating disorders that has food obsession as a main characteristic.
 Other research shows that food insecurity is associated with general eating disorder pathology, which almost always includes food obsession.
-Additionally, food insecurity might cause someone to undereat or live in a calorie deficit, which (as discussed earlier) can lead to obsessive food thoughts.
+Additionally, food insecurity might cause someone to undereat or live in a calorie deficit, which then leads to obsessive food thoughts.

 Could it be something besides an eating disorder?